-It is important to take care and protect ears from changes in the weather such as cold, hot, rain and air pressure.
+It is important to take care and protect ears from changes in the weather such as cold, hot, rain, water, sand and air pressure.
 Many seasonal triggers can in fact bring earache and pain, as well as infections and inflammations.

 Seasons' related hearing problems are usually not permanent.
 The temporary hearing loss they lead to is due mainly to your body's reactions to allergens, to very low or high temperatures you are not used to or to air pressure.
 Sometimes, a changing in hearing can be due to these elements affecting the nose or the throat and, since ears, nose and throat are connected all together.
 That's why sometimes a simple cold or allergy make you hear worse.